neel-patel-1/spec_workload_experiment/README.md

 * allocate a cloudlab instance using the genilib script provided in this repo
 	* Create a cloudlab account if needed
 	* Navigate to `Experiments`, then `Create Experiment Profile`, and upload `spec_eval.profile`

+* we have provided a SPEC 2017 Image which can be used for building an official SPEC 2017 benchmark set for the duration of the evaluation process
+	* it can be fetched via ``
 * prepare SPEC 2017 for workload evaluation

 ```sh